Konamiman/NestorMSX/BuiltInPluginsReference.md

 1. Specify only base address: the size will then be 64K - base address.
 2. Specify only size: the base address will then be 64K - size.
-3. Don't specify either: it will be a 64K memory.
+3. Don't specify neither: it will be a 64K memory.

 ### Plain ROM ###